xiaoyuxy/Resume-app/README.md

 Assets folder:
 - resume.json : data json file, replace your own resume here

+Res folder:
-Res folder:all the xml file are store in this folder
+- all the xml file are store in this folder

 Mainfests folder:
 - AndroidMainfest.xml : category of my app